illustration depicting a woman living with OCD and depression

-Living with OCD (Obsessive-Compulsive Disorder) and depression can be an overwhelming experience and can significantly impact daily functioning.
-Individuals may experience intrusive thoughts and excessive worries from the OCD, while depression fills your heart with sorrow and despair, making it tough to see a way out.
+Living with obsessive-compulsive disorder (OCD) and depression can be overwhelming.
+Each condition is challenging on its own, but together they can compound one another’s effects and significantly impact daily life.
+Individuals may experience intrusive thoughts and excessive worries from OCD, while depression colors your world-view with sorrow and despair, making it tough to see a way out or harbor hope for relief.

-People living with OCD often experience intense anxiety and distress related to their obsessions, which can range from fears of contamination to concerns about harming others or oneself.
-They resort to comforting habits like obsessively washing their hands, constantly checking, or repeating mental mantras to soothe their frazzled nerves.
+People living with OCD often experience intense anxiety and stress related to their obsessions, which can range from fears of contamination to concerns about harming others or themselves.
+They resort to comforting habits like obsessively washing their hands, or constantly checking and repeating mental mantras to soothe their frazzled nerves.

 For example, someone with OCD might have an obsessive fear of leaving the stove on, leading to compulsive checking behaviors where they repeatedly return home to ensure the stove is off.
 They can easily lose half a day to this cycle, starving their productivity, relationships, and hobbies of the attention they deserve.

-Depression can manifest differently in individuals.
-Some might experience primarily emotional symptoms, while others may have more physical manifestations, such as chronic pain or fatigue.
+Depression can manifest differently in individuals, requiring treatment approaches to be tailored to individual needs and symptoms.
+Some struggling with depression might experience primarily emotional symptoms, while others may have more physical manifestations, such as chronic pain or fatigue.
 For instance, a person living with depression might find it challenging to get out of bed in the morning, struggle to focus at work, and withdraw from social activities they once enjoyed.

-- Between 40%-80% of people with OCD will experience some form of depression in their lifetime
+• Between 60% to 80% of people with OCD will experience some form of depression in their lifetime.1

-- About two-thirds of individuals with OCD will have at least one major depressive episode
+• About two-thirds of individuals with OCD will have at least one major depressive episode.1

-Several factors contribute to the high comorbidity of OCD and depression:
+Several factors contribute to the high comorbidity of OCD and depression.
+Here’s a look at some that may contributing to your diagnosis.

 Biochemical changes

 A delicate balance of brain chemistry is disrupted in both disorders, causing serotonin levels to fluctuate.
-Serotonin dysregulation has a dual-role crisis: it fuels both obsessive-compulsive disorder and depression.
-This shared neurochemical basis explains why certain medications, such as Selective Serotonin Reuptake Inhibitors (SSRIs), can be effective in treating both OCD and depression concurrently.
+Serotonin dysregulation has a dual role, meaning it fuels both OCD and depression.
+This shared neurochemical basis explains why certain medications, such as selective serotonin reuptake inhibitors (SSRIs), can be effective in treating both OCD and depression at the same time.

 Behavioral changes